Linnéska institutet

 The Linnéska institutet (Linnaean Institute) was a short-lived scientific society at Uppsala University in the early 19th century.
 It has the distinction of being the first student society in Uppsala preoccupied with the natural sciences.

+Activities

 The society was founded in 1800 by a few students under the name Societas pro historia naturali ("Society for Natural History"), which was changed in 1802 to Zoophytolithiska sällskapet ("Zoophytolithic Society") and finally in 1807 to Linnéska institutet ("Linnaean Institute".
 The Linnaean disciple Adam Afzelius, then botanices demonstrator (and later professor), was elected its president in 1802.
 At the time of its last change of name in 1807, done to celebrate the 100th anniversary of Linnaeus' birth, the society had a memorial medal made and published the only fascicle of Linnéska institutets skrifter ("Publications of the Linnaean Institute"); this issue, which was the only one ever published, was reprinted in an edition of Johan Markus Hulth in 1906.
 Activities ceased in 1813.